Lukki 5AR ChairPrice: $350.00

 Design by Ilmari Tapiovaara, 1956.

-The stackable Lukki 5AR Armchair is part of a relaunch of Tapiovaara's Lukki series designed from 1951–1956.
-A Finnish word meaning "daddy ;, the armchair is a light-weight structure featuring plywood seating with a leggy bent metal tubing frame.
-Tapiovaara designed several versions of the chair which interior architect and designer Ilmari Tapiovaara originally conceived as a competition entry for the design of furniture for student housing at the Helsinki University of Technology.
-Tapiovaara won the competition, which marked the beginning of the Lukki series.
-And this collection actually marks the beginning of a long and intensive period when Tapiovaara designed many multi-purpose chairs.
+Tapiovaara designed several versions of Lukki that were originally conceived as a competition entry for the design of furniture for student housing at the Helsinki University of Technology.
+Tapiovaara won the competition, which marked the beginning of the Lukki series, and a period in which Tapiovaara designed many multipurpose chairs.
+The collection's lanky tube frames offer meaning to its name, which translates to "daddy" in Finnish, recalling the tall legs of a daddy long leg spider.
 Replacing solid wood, Tapiovaara used the metal in tandem with bent plywood to achieve versatile, durable designs.

 Material(s): Painted steel tube, pressed birch plywood